jamie-allen/cpu_caches/preso/presentation.md

 !SLIDE transition=blindY
 # Cache Lines
 .notes A dirty cache line is not present in any other processor's cache; clean copies of the same cache line can reside in arbitrarily many caches.
 A cache line that has been modified has a dirty flag set to true, set to false when sent to main memory.
 Be careful about what's on them, because if a line holds multiple variables and the state of one changes, coherency must be maintained.
 Kills performance for parallel threads on an SMP machine.
 Memory data is transferred to caches in 64 bit blocks, while a cache line is typically 64 bytes, therefore 8 transfers per cache line.
 The blocks of a line arrive at different times, ~every 4 CPU cycles.
 If the word in the line required is in the last block, that's about 30 cycles or more after the first word arrives.
 However, the memory controller is free to request the blocks in a different order.
 The processor can specify the "critical word",  and the block that word resides in can be retrieved first for the cache line by the memory controller.
 The program has the data it needs and can continue while the rest of the line is retrieved and the cache is not yet in a consistent state, called "Critical Word First & Early Restart".
-Note that with pre-fetching, the critical word is not known - if the processor request the cache line while the pre-fetching is in transit, it will not be able to influence the block ordering and will hav to wait until the critical word arrives in order.
+Note that with pre-fetching, the critical word is not known - if the processor request the cache line while the pre-fetching is in transit, it will not be able to influence the block ordering and will have to wait until the critical word arrives in order.
 Position in the cache line matters, faster to be at the front than the rear.

-* Most commonly 64 contiguous bytes, can be 32-256.
+* Most commonly 64 contiguous bytes, can be 32-256
 * Look out for false sharing
 * Padding can be used to ensure unshared line
+* Transferred in 64-bit blocks (8x for 64 byte lines), arriving every ~4 cycles
-* Position in the line matters, but not if pre-fetched
+* Position in the line of the "critical word" matters, but not if pre-fetched
 * @Contended annotation coming to JVM?

 !SLIDE transition=blindY
 # Cache Write Strategies
 .notes Write through caching: immediately write to main memory after cache line changed.
 Slow, but predictable.
 Lots of FSB traffic.
 Write back caching: mark flag bit as dirty, when evicted the processor notes and sends cache line back to main memory, instead of just dropping it; have to be careful of false sharing and cache coherency.
 Write combining caching: used by graphics cards, groups writes to main memory for speed.
 Uncachable: dynamic memory values that can change without warning.
 Used for commodity hardware.

-* Write through - change goes back to main memory
+* Write through - changed line immediately goes back to main memory
-* Write back - marked when dirty, eviction sends back to main memory
+* Write back - line is marked when dirty, eviction sends back to main memory
-* Write combining - grouped writes back to main memory
+* Write combining - grouped writes of cache lines back to main memory
 * Uncachable - dynamic values that can change without warning

 !SLIDE transition=blindY
 # Current Processors
 .notes Westmere was the 32nm die shrink of Nehalem.
 Ivy Bridge uses 22nm.
 I'm ignoring Oracle SPARC here, but note that Oracle is supposedly building a 16K core UltraSPARC 64.
-Current Intel top of the line is Xeon E7-8870 (80 cores, 32MB L3, 4TB RAM), but it's a Westmere-based microarchitecture.
+Current Intel top of the line is Xeon E7-8870 (8 cores, 32MB L3, 4TB RAM), but it's a Westmere-based microarchitecture.
 The E5-2600 Romley is the top shelf new Sandy Bridge offering - it's specs don't sound as mighty (8 cores per socket, max 30MB L3, 1TB RAM).
-Don't be fooled, the Direct Data IO makes up for it as disks network cards can do DMA (Direct Memory Access) from L3, not RAM.
+Don't be fooled, the Direct Data IO makes up for it as disks network cards can do DMA (Direct Memory Access) from L3, not RAM, decreasing latency by ~18%.
 Also has two memory read ports, whereas previous architectures only had one and were a bottleneck for math-intensive applications.
 Sandy Bridge is 4-30MB (8MB is currently max for mobile platforms, even with Ivy Bridge), includes the processor graphics.
 Sandy/Ivy Bridge and Bulldozer support the new AVX (Advanced Vector Extensions) instruction set of x86.

 * Intel
 	* Nehalem/Westmere